 About Us

-A bronze plaque with the profiles of both Houstoun Waring and Curly Annabel commemorates this ongoing relationship.
-One plaque is on display at Bega Park in downtown Littleton, just west of the railroad tracks at the intersection of Bega and Main streets.
-A duplicate plaque is displayed in Littleton Park in Bega’s town center.
+A bronze plaques featuring the profiles of Houstoun Waring and Curly Annabel commemorates the enduring relationship they helped create.
+One plaque stands at Bega Park in downtown Littleton, just west of the railroad tracks at the intersection of Bega and Main streets.
+A duplicate plaque is displayed in Littleton Park in Bega's town center.

 Bega Littleton Sister City Exchange, Inc. (47-4761318) is a non-profit 501c3.
 The exchange is not funded by the City of Littleton, but does receive support in terms of periodic local partnership grants and arts and culture grants.